 Most know of him as Steve, but to a few of us he was Terry.
 His real first name was Terence.
 He was a rather wild sort, lived dangerously, used drugs, drank too much, & had a reputation in other areas.
-He may be a Movies Legend, but other than him being a rather decent dirt bike rider, there really is not a lot to admire.
+He may be a movies legend, but other than him being a rather decent dirt bike rider, there really is not a lot to admire.
 Yeah, I know, I know, I shouldn't throw ice water on A Legend.
-Hollywood DID go to his head, but at the same time he disliked & scorned much of what Hollywood was.
+Hollywood did go to his head, but at the same time he disliked & scorned much of what Hollywood was, and still is.

 Steve was a wild guy at various times in his life.
 He really wasn't someone one should look-up-to.
 There is a good bio here: http://en.wikipedia.org/wiki/Steve_McQueen.
 In many ways, Steve was "just one of the guys", and often used a false name to avoid recognition.

 I think the below photo was taken outside of Munich, in late 1962.
 In the hack is the actor James Coburn.
 On the rear of the bike is James Garner.
 Shirtless rider is Steve, & to the right is the Director of the movie The Great Escape, Jon Sturges.
 They were all on-location for this movie.
 At this time Snowbum was out of Boot Camp and on his second assignment ...AH ...memories!